dheeraj1kumar/Catalog_Drive/README.md

 **Language:** I am using  **Java Script*

-**Submission:** Push the code to GitHub and provide the link in the submission [form](https://forms.office.com/Pages/ResponsePage.aspx?id=RgrZ10U7MEefYWH3ZTabSHUAtiexAKxCg9YQuJZkvXBUMFpGWEJMTlc5NEFVSUZUOFkzQ1c1WUpWMS4u) along with the output.

 ## Problem Statement

 In this assignment, you'll work on a simplified version of **Shamir's Secret Sharing** algorithm.